 Take, for example, the case of email exchanges that need to be translated in an antitrust matter.
 Some common expressions used in everyday business and normal life in Japan, when placed in the context of people accused of antitrust behavior, can take on (or be purported to take on) a significance far beyond their common use as boilerplate formalities in everyday email exchanges.
 The translation of such communications without taking context into consideration could be misleading at best.

 Taking a break from talk of MT for a moment, translators are sometimes characterized as linguists.
 Some translators are indeed linguists.
-But many good translators are not linguists, and many linguists are not translators and would be poor translators, even if they wanted to be translators, and many do not.
+But most good translators are not linguists, and many linguists are not translators and would be poor translators, even if they wanted to be translators, and many do not.
 Additionally, merely being fluent in two languages does not give one the ability to translate well.
-Translation skills need to be acquired separately from (and can be acquired without) formal training in the field of linguistics, although linguistic knowledge is often acquired in the process of learning a language and learning translation, these two learning processes being essentially separate from the process of learning the formal discipline of linguistics.
+Translation skills need to be acquired separately from (and can be acquired without) formal training in the field of linguistics, although linguistic knowledge is often acquired in the process of learning a language and acquiring translation skills, these two learning processes being essentially separate from the process of learning the formal discipline of linguistics.

 Here, finally, is a misunderstanding with a bit of truth in it.
 Fast, yes.
 The questions remain as to how much quality you need, how tolerant you are of serious errors, and whether you need accountability for the accuracy and appropriateness of the translation.

 Accountability.
 Placing a machine translation system in the translation loop, even with an after-the-fact human damage control team, blurs the chain of accountability.
-And, of course, it is folly to think that anybody would be foolish enough to declare that a raw machine-produced translation is reliable and usable to N% (where N is even a low number) accuracy.
+And, of course, it is folly to think that anybody would be foolish enough to declare that a raw machine-produced translation is reliable and usable to N% accuracy (even if N is a low number).

 Although an identified and accessible human translator can be deposed and examined about a translation they did, you are not going to be able to depose a collection of computer code, and the people using the MT system cannot but trust as an act of faith that the translation it produces is usable.
-That is a misplaced belief in most cases, based on observing a large amount of machine-translated texts, some of which we have seen used with tragic results in depositions.
+That is a misplaced trust in most cases, based on observing a large amount of machine-translated texts, some of which we have seen used with tragic results in depositions.

 Summing up, unless you have a high tolerance for serious errors and the damage they can cause, a human translator is still very much an essential part of the process of producing the translations you need.
-And the humans executing translations need to be highly qualified, with subject expertise and real-world knowledge, two areas in which machine translation has yet to make a sizable dent.
+And the humans executing translations need to be highly qualified, with subject expertise and real-world knowledge, two area in which machine translation fails miserably.